**Certify The Web**

 * **Location:** `%LOCALAPPDATA%\Posh-ACME\` or `~/.config/Posh-ACME/`

-* **Files to look for:** Certificates are usually organized in subfolders by domain name.
+* **Files to look for:** Certificates are usually organized in subfolders by d

 -